xedixermawan/parse_server_client_test/README.md

 open http://localhost:8080/

-every **src/js/client.js** is modified, page will be loded automatically. this has no UI, only console log output.
+every **src/js/client.js** is modified, page will be loaded automatically. the result has no UI, only console log output.